wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 30 And when the people of Columbia heard of a truth that Lawrence was slain, they mourned for him many days.

-31 His body was conveyed to a place called Halifax,, in the province of the king, where they honoured his memory, and buried him for a while.
+31 His body was conveyed to a place called Halifax, in the province of the king, where they honoured his memory, and buried him for a while.

-32 But in a short time thereafter his body was taken out of the earth, with the body of Ludlow, and convey- ed to the city of New- York, for interment.
+32 But in a short time thereafter his body was taken out of the earth, with the body of Ludlow, and conveyed to the city of New-York, for interment.

 33 And the captain's name who volunteered his services in this act of patriotism, and who brought the bodies away from Halifax, was Crowningshield, of Salem, in the state of Massachusetts.